 - Apply each prompt and verify that the data in the report is getting filtered appropriately.

 - Verify the default prompt selection satisfies the report or dashboard page design specification.

 Example: The default selection for the ‘Quarter’ prompt was supposed to be the current quarter but it was hardcoded by the report developer to a specific quarter.

 Report Data Accuracy Check

 Verify that the data shown in the report is accurate.
 As is evident, this check is vital aspect of the report functional testing.

 It is common to have links to drilldown reports in a report so that the user can navigate to those reports for further details.
-Links to these reports can be at the column level or column headling level.
-For each link to the drilldown report, verify the following items :
+Links to these reports can be at the column level or column heading level.
+For each link to the drill down report, verify the following items :

 Verify that the reports and dashboard page rendering times are meeting SLA requirements.
 Test the performance for difference prompt selections.
 Perform the same checks for the drilldown reports.

 Example: The report did not have any default prompt selections and the performance of the report was extremely slow when no prompts (filters) were applied.
 It not only caused bad user experience but also unnecessary load on the database because users often stopped execution of the report from UI without getting any value from it.

 Example: Although the BI tool supported both Firefox and IE, the reports were very slow in IE because of the difference in the image caching features of the corresponding browsers.